jscodeguy/Shanes-Game-Project/README.md

 --a day in the life of an average mug enjoyer--

 # H1 A DAY IN THE LIFE OF THE AVERAGE MUG ENJOYER
+# H2 Game Description
+a day in the life of an average mug enjoyer is just a simulation of the day to day life of a mug enthusiast
 # horizontal rule
 1. display start screen and be able to start the game using a key press
 2. player will be able to move and punch